ruanyl/coc-apollo/README.md

 # coc-apollo-graphql (WIP)

-coc.nvim extension for Apollo GraphQL
+coc.nvim extension for Apollo GraphQL.
+Still work in progress, feedbacks and PRs are welcome.

 ## Install